collinbarrett/collinbarrett.github.io/_posts/2016-01-16-example-dynamically-caching-wordpress-cloudflare.md

 I prepared for Suzanne a collection of optimizations that would require more manual adjustments on a post-by-post basis.
 By inserting a WordPress-generated smaller version of each image into her posts (and then potentially linking to the full-resolution copy), the amount of data required for image downloads could be significantly reduced.
-I also wanted to convert her site over to, at a minimum, Cloudflare’s “Flexible SSL” so that we could realize the concurrency and other improvements of HTTP/2.
+I also wanted to convert her site over to, at a minimum, Cloudflare's “Flexible SSL” so that we could realize the concurrency and other improvements of HTTP/2.
 This, however, requires fixing a lot of hard-coded “HTTP” references which is beyond the scope of what I was able to do.